hiltmon/hiltmon.github.io/content/blog/view-on-an-insider-as-ceo-for-microsoft/index.md

 In my humble opinion, however, an Insider was the *wrong* choice. **No matter how amazing Nadella is <span class="light">(and this author assumes he is seriously good)</span>, he carries Insider baggage, Insider views and Insider tendencies.** And this will be bad for a large, mature business with no new S-curves to grow on, a lot of stable and falling S-curve businesses facing stiff competition, and a whole bunch of legacy customers and baggage to carry forward.

 Then again, I am not part of the Microsoft customer majority.
 I seek innovation and change and cool new technologies, not more of the same.
 I want Microsoft to change and grow and leverage the amazing talents it has.
 I want it to compete and shake up the status quo.
 I just don't see an Insider making that happen.

 <span class="light">And thustly begins the end of Microsoft.</span>

-*Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter and [@hiltmon](http://alpha.app.net/hiltmon) on App.Net.
-Mute `#xpost` on one.*
+Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter.
+Mute

 [^1]: The Five Stages of Business Growth, Churchill and Lewis, Harvard Business Review, May-June 1983.